bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/2nd-tdd-iteration/readme.md

 # 2nd TDD Iteration --> Get the VPC Facts

-Last updated: 08.20.2020
+Last updated: 08.21.2020

 ## Purpose

-The purpose of this iteration is to get the VPC facts need to create the EC2 instances.
+The purpose of this iteration is to get the VPC facts needed to create the EC2 instances.

 ## Procedure